 Hospice and Palliative Medicine Focused Assessment and Study Tool

-This study tool is ideal for preparing for the HPM board certification exam or for independent study to assess your knowledge in key topic areas and earn CME.
+This study tool is ideal for preparing for the HPM board certification exam or for independent study to assess your knowledge in key topic areas.
 HPM FAST modules are quick, effective, targeted educational tools to enhance your clinical practice.
 Each module includes 25 multiple-choice practice test questions to assess and focus your study on four important topics:

 HPM FAST Modules

 There are four different topic areas featured in the HPM FAST products.